ElvaShen/Youtube_Trending_Videos_Visualization/README.md

 *The dataset is collected using Youtube API.
 It contains Youtube's daily Trending videos' stats from Nov'17 to Jun'18.* https://www.kaggle.com/datasnaek/youtube-new

 This dataset has 16 features in total.
-We picked 6 features to explore.
+We picked 7 features to explore.
-Trending_date, Title of video, category_id, Number of views, Number of likes, Number of comments.
+Trending_date, Title of video, category_id, Number of views, Number of likes, Number of dislikes, Number of comments.